gilberto-torrezan/gwt-views/README.md

 //...
 ```

-And this is the AdminView, which can be accessed only by logged users with the "ADMIN" role at the URL `#admin`:
+And this is the `AdminView`, which can be accessed only by logged users with the "ADMIN" role at the URL `#admin`:

 ```java
 @View(value = "admin", rolesAllowed = "ADMIN")